tj-wells/coti-docker-method/README.md

 ### Optional Variables

-You may optionally add a `VERSION` variable to your `.env` file, to run a specific version of the Coti node.
+You can add an optional `VERSION` variable to your `.env` file, which will define a specific version of the Coti node to run.
 If the `VERSION` is not specified, the latest version will be used.
 The version variable can be set as

 ```.env
 VERSION="X.Y.Z"
 ```

 where X.Y.Z is a valid version number in semver notation.
-A list of the available versions can be found at <a href="https://hub.docker.com/r/atomnode/coti-node/tags" target="_blank">Dockerhub</a>.
+A list of the valid versions can be found at <a href="https://hub.docker.com/r/atomnode/coti-node/tags" target="_blank">Dockerhub</a>.

 # 🏃 Running The Node